GSA/site-scanning-documentation/about/project-management/proposals/opm-agency-list.md

 - Remove extraneous columns, leaving only `name` and `agency_subelement`.
 - Use the `=proper()` function to correct casing.
 - Move `Department Of The Air Force`, `Department Of The Army`, `Department Of The Navy` under `Department Of Defense`.
 In other words, delete the rows that have those as `Agency` and add three rows under Defense for them.
-- Correct agency names that are impacted by the hyphen bug (details below).
 - Add in agencies that were created since the dataset was last updated (details below).
 - Make miscellaneous casing corrections (details below).

-Further possibilities?
-- Lowercase `Of`, `And`, etc.

-## Notes
-- (We should drop the 'Bureau' framing)

 ## Details of Suggested Edits to OPM dataset

-A
 - Casing corrections:
   - Lowercase the `S` in `Department of Labor - Women'S Bureau`
   - Uppercase the `H` and `S` in `Department of Homeland Security - Dhs Headquarters`
-  - National Aeronautics And Space Administration	Headquarters, Nasa
+  - National Aeronautics And Space Administration	Headquarters, Nasa...

+## Possible Other Edits to OMB dataset to consider

+- Correct agency names that are impacted by the hyphen bug (details below).
+- Correct agency names that are impacted by the hyphen bug
+- Add in agencies that were created since the dataset was last updated
+- Make miscellaneous casing corrections
--
+- Lowercase `Of`, `And`, etc.